 By: Anthony Aquan-Assee

-It is 7:30 am and a patient who was just airlifted to St. Michael’s Hospital is being transported to the resuscitation room in the emergency department.
+It is 7:30 am and a patient who had just been airlifted to St. Michael’s Trauma Hospital is being transported to the resuscitation room in the emergency department.
 This patient was involved in an extremely serious motorcycle accident and he has sustained a very severe head injury as well as many other life threatening internal injuries.
 He will have to undergo emergency neurosurgery and then he will be taken to the NeuroTrauma Intensive Care Unit (TN-ICU) on the 9th floor.

-The nurse tells the volunteer to only bring in two of the family members.
+The nurse tells Anthony to only bring in two of the family members.
 Ironically, this family’s daughter is in the bed across from the other family’s son.
 It is essential that the volunteer provide support, comfort and assistance to these families as their loved ones are facing the life and death situation that is seen on a regular basis in the TN-ICU.

 The good news is that this man who was involved in the serious motorcycle accident survived.
 Anthony Aquan-Assee is his name.
 Two years after his accident Anthony decided to give back to St. Michael’s Hospital, by volunteering in the TN-ICU for giving him the gift of a “Second Life and a Second Chance.”

 Anthony has been a dedicated volunteer in the TN-ICU at St. Michael’s Hospital for over 20 years.